metaplex-foundation/aura/integration_tests/README.md

 # Integration Tests

+> [!NOTE]
+> These tests were taken from the original DAS API implementation, you can find original code in [this repository](https://github.com/metaplex-foundation/digital-asset-rpc-infrastructure).

 This Cargo package helps us run multi-package tests in our workspace.
 This setup is inspired by the tokio integration test setup.

 ## Setup